Unlawful Use of Two-Way Communications Device

 Many of these cases involve sexually motivated crimes, especially during a sting operation when an undercover officer will use a computer, tablet, or cell phone to communicate with a suspect about where to meet.
 When the suspect shows up at the meeting location with that device, the undercover officer will seize it.

 Crimes charged under Section 934.215, Fla.
-Stat., are third degree felonies punishable by up to five years in prison and a $5,000 fine.
-The crime of using a two-way device for communications to facilitate a crime is classified as Level 4 offenses for purposes of the severity ranking on the scoresheet.
+Stat., are charged as third-degree felonies punishable by up to five years in prison and a $5,000 fine.
+The crime of using a two-way device for communications to facilitate a crime is classified as a Level 4 offense for purposes of the severity ranking on the scoresheet.

 Attorney for Communications Device Crimes in Tampa, FL

 If you were charged with the crime of using a communication device to facilitate the commission of a felony offense, including a sex crime, then contact the experienced attorneys at Sammis Law Firm.

 Our main office is located in downtown Tampa, FL.
 We also have a second office in New Port Richey, FL.
 Our criminal defense attorneys represent clients on a variety of sex crimes in Tampa, FL, and the surrounding areas throughout Tampa Bay.